adrianspeyer/VanExtend/Plugins/UtilityLinks/README.markdown

 <b>/dba/counts</b>: Refresh counts.
 Be careful on large forums or doing this during peak hours. <br />
 <b>/dashboard/utility/update</b>: Run this after upgrading/updating Vanilla Forums <br />

+If FeedDiscussions enabled offer check feeds
+If using Profile Extender version 3.0.2, enables profile export

 Check Feeds added for when you use the feed discussions plugin.